OpenNMT/OpenNMT-tf/README.md

 * sequence tagging
 * sequence classification

-*The project is still in beta and does not come with backward compatibility guarantees.*

 ## Key features

 OpenNMT-tf focuses on modularity to support advanced modeling and training capabilities: